 Adding costs after harvest

-Locate the booking within the fruit intake console and click the Correct button, select the delivery you wish to add/modify costs on and view it.
+Locate the booking within the fruit intake console (accessed via Consoles > Fruit intake) and click the Correct button, select the delivery you wish to add/modify costs on and view it.

-Click on the View option to see a read-only view of the Intake/Delivery data entry screen.
-Click on the View option for each load of fruit and use the Add Cost button to update the costs accordingly.
-This is slightly different from the costing options available in the Fruit Intake console, in that you can add/adjust any cost category.
+Click View to see a read-only view of the Intake Delivery screen.
+Next Click on View for each load of fruit.
+Then click on Adjust Cost to update the costs accordingly.

 Via a CSV file containing your costs